 To avoid any confusion or possible disagreement, we hereby explain our motorbike rental support policy.
 We will try to cover as much as possible and add more if a situation arises.
-Our support can be free (most of the cases, if that’s our problems or motorbike technical failure) or with a small fee (if that’s the customers’ issues).
+Our support can be free (in most cases, if that’s our problems or motorbike technical failure) or with a small fee (if that’s the customers’ issues).

 Office Hours For Motorbike Rental Support